-1. Don’t look for the RSVP card—there most likely isn’t one
+1. Don’t look for the RSVP card to a wedding in Spain—there most likely isn’t one

 2. You won’t get to pick your meal, either